BarbuAlexandru/CV/README.md

 # CV
-CV and Projects from the CV
+My CV and Projects referenced in it